Intelligent Progress Rollup: How Rhythms Calculates Parent Progress

 Decision: Sum the actual values

-This gives you accurate progress—you're 72.5% to your $2M goal, not 64.4%.
+This gives you accurate progress.
+You're 72.5% to your $2M goal, not 64.4%.

 How Rhythms Detects Aggregation

-The AI analyzes:
+Rhythms AI analyzes:

-"Hire [N]", "Achieve $[N]", "Ship [N]", "Close [N]", "Acquire [N]"
+1. Parent title patterns: "Hire [N]", "Achieve $[N]", "Ship [N]", "Close [N]", "Acquire [N]".
+Numeric targets with specific units

-Do all children use the same unit type? (currency, headcount, counts)
+2. Metric compatibility: Do all children use the same unit type? (currency, headcount, counts).
+Can values be meaningfully summed?

+3. Semantic relationships: Do children represent PARTS that combine into the parent?
 Example: Enterprise + Professional + Basic = Total SaaS revenue ✓

+4. Target alignment: Do child targets sum to approximately the parent target.
 Example: $1.2M + $500K + $300K = $2M ✓

 When these patterns align, Rhythms uses aggregation automatically.